1

 • Decentralized implementation

-• Direct patient access (the revolutionary concept of treating sick people)
+• Direct patient access (the concept of treating sick people)

 • 10-year timeline

 The NIH model produces papers.
 The smallpox model produced results.
-This plan uses the one that worked.
+This plan attempts to use the model that worked.

 “This Sounds Like a Scam”